videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

   const [token, setToken] = useState();

   const fetchMeetingIdandToken = async () => {
-    //We will fetch token and meetingId and update it in the state
+    //Fetch the token and meetingId and update it in the state
     //highlight-start
     const newToken = await getToken();
     const newMeetingId = await getMeetingId(newToken);